Ch3ngGuo/Ch3ngGuo.github.io/_pages/about.md

 Meanwhile, I am also looking for PhD opportunities.
 To learn more about me, you can have a view of my CV page [here](/files/ChengGuo_CV.pdf).
 Please drop me an [email](ch3ngguo@hust.edu.cn) if you are interested in working with me!

 Also, in my spare time I enjoy films, music and reading.
 Max Weber and Rilke are my favorite authors, A Beautiful Mind is my favorite film, and Radiohead is my favorite band.
-I also sometimes relax and improve myself by writing and composing music.
+I also sometimes relax and improve myself by writing and playing in a one-man band.
 I also love sports, badminton and swimming are my favorites.

 <!-- > Wie ist das klein, womit wir ringen,